roboryman/nand2tetris/README.md

 ### Chapter 06 - Assembler
 Python3 for Hack Assembler and Hack Assembler(No Symbols).\
-Python3 for Assembler Modules Code, Command, Parser, and SymbolTable.
+Python3 for Assembler modules Code, Command, Parser, and SymbolTable.
 * **UPDATE 3/18/19:** Assembler module Parser v2.0 is now out!
 This adds support for macro-commands.
   * *For an example of this*, take a look at Max_no_macros.asm, Max_macros.asm, and their respective Hack files in the 06 project directory.
   * *Note that the Hack machine code is equivalent*, while the asm file with macro-commands has essentially halved.